How to Add Social Media Icons to an Email Signature

 This is the area where most people get tripped up.
 Your account must represent a well-known, highly searched-for person, brand, or entity.
 Instagram reviews accounts that are featured in multiple news sources, and they explicitly state that they do not consider paid or promotional content as sources for review.

 What does "notable" really mean?
 It means you have a presence outside of Instagram.
-When an Instagram employee reviews your application and Googles your name or your brand's name, something meaningful needs to appear.
+When an Instagram employee reviews your application and Google your name or your brand's name, something meaningful needs to appear.
 Press articles, features in online magazines, news reports - that's what they're looking for.

 Submitting the form is the easy part.
 The real work happens long before you tap that button.
 Verification is a result of effective brand-building, not the other way around.
 Here’s how to build a case for yourself.